A.S. Nursing applications are accepted during the following dates:

 *MGF 1106 & MGF 1107 will no longer be accepted after the Spring 2026 application period closes on September 15th, 2025, i.e., you must be admitted for a Spring 2026 start in order to use MGF 1106 or MGF 1107 to fulfill the AS Nursing math requirement.

-In addition to the completion of the above prerequisites, applicants must meet one of the following two Prerequisite GPAs + TEAS requirements (read more about the TEAS below).
+In addition to the completion of the above prerequisites, applicants must meet the GPA & TEAS requirements below:

 *Prerequisite GPA = average of the 4 prerequisite courses ONLY – it does NOT include overall course history

 The TEAS 7 is the required entrance exam for all nursing applicants regardless of their level of education.
 No nursing knowledge is tested.
 In-person TEAS testing at SCF’s Assessment and Testing Center is offered on a limited basis (please see scheduling options on ATI).
 Applicants have the option to take the exam in-person at other institutions/testing sites or Online Proctored by ATI.
-If taken at another institution or remotely, applicants must send their TEAS Transcripts to SCF by their desired application deadline.
+If taken at another institution or remotely, applicants must send their TEAS Transcripts and be received by SCF Nursing by application deadline.

 TEAS deadlines will always coincide with the application period deadline (please see the top of the page for deadlines).
 TEAS Prep Workshops and Online Courses are available at the SCF Tutoring and Academic Success Center.